shivathapaa/GUI-for-Music-Manager/README.md

 # GUI for Music Manager

-This Python application helps you manage and filter your music collection.
-It offers two main features:
+## Overview

+The Music Collection Manager is a Python-based desktop application that allows you to manage and organize your music collection.
+It provides a user-friendly interface for renaming music files, filtering files based on extensions, finding duplicates, and moving them to a different folder.

+This application consists of three main components:

 1. **Music Management:**
    - Organize your music files by renaming them based on their tags.
    - Handles various music file formats, including MP3, FLAC, WAV, and many more.
-   - It offers quite a variety of file name formats to choose from:
+   - Offers quite a variety of file name formats to choose from:
      - Title
-     - Title - Artist
+     - Title - Artist (e.g. Blinding Lights  - The Weeknd)
+     - Title - Album (e.g. Blinding Lights  - After Hours)
      - Artist - Title
-     - Title - Album
      - Title - Album Artist
-   - It lets you choose a file name separator for separating tags:
+   - Has options to choose a file name separator for separating tags:
-     - Hyphen  --  "Name - Name"
+     - Hyphen  --  "Name - Name" (e.g. Blinding Lights  - The Weeknd)
-     - Small brackets  --  "Name (Name)"
+     - Small brackets  --  "Name (Name)" (e.g. Blinding Lights (The Weeknd))
-   - It lets you choose the destination folder names in different formats:
+   - Lets you to choose the destination folder names in different formats:
-     - Artist
+     - Artist (e.g. The Weeknd)
-     - Album
+     - Album (e.g. After Hours)
      - Album Artist
+   - You can choose to keep the *Track Number* when renaming the file.
    - You can keep track of files with the help of a feedback box (displays counter and details).
+   - User-friendly GUI with options to select source and destination folders along with other different options as described above.

 2. **File Filtering:**